Blond Bombshell Hailey Clauson Shows Off Killer Figure In White Swimsuit

 Over her swimsuit, Clauson sported an orange cover-up with black accents and a sophisticated print.
 She wore the garment just on her arms, allowing her one-piece to be fully on display.
 She accessorized her look with a pair of black sunglasses.

-Clauson shared in the caption that she was spending the beautiful California afternoon in the sun.
+Clauson shared in the caption that she was spending the beautiful California afternoon under the sun.

 Since going live, the photo has garnered more than 8,900 likes and upwards of 125 comments.
 Instagram users took to the comments section to share their admiration for Clauson, showering her with compliments.